InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.1.md

 ![IAB Tech Lab](https://drive.google.com/uc?id=10yoBoG5uRETSXRrnJPUDuONujvADrSG1)

-# OpenRTB Ad Management API v1.0 Final Specification
+# OpenRTB Ad Management API v1.1 Specification

 **OpenRTB 3.0 and AdCOM Companion Specification**

 **FINAL**

-November 15, 2018
+July 25, 2022

 **Executive Summary**

-The new IAB Tech Lab Ad Management API specification is part of the [OpenMedia specification suite](iabtechlab.com/openmedia).
+The IAB Tech Lab Ad Management API specification is part of the [OpenMedia specification suite](iabtechlab.com/openmedia).

 Ad management occurs when a buyer (or a representative party) submits creatives for creative approval, supply platforms approve or disapprove of those creatives, and buyers receive feedback accordingly.
 Before the publication of this technical standard, supply platforms have relied on proprietary methods and tools for ad management, or none at all.